 Thankfully, I can sew, and more important, I never discarded favorite or practical garments as I gained weight.
 In mid-December with my weight loss then at thirty pounds, I opened the two trunks in my downstairs storage area that had been moved from one house to another over the years, each getting heavier each year as I added more of my favorite garments to them that were no nice I couldnít bring myself to get rid of them.
 Each time Iíd done that, I told myself that some day I might wear them again.

 Opening those trunks was like Christmas, because in them I found many outfits I'd forgotten I once had—clothing still like new and so basic that it is still in style: slacks, shorts, blouses, sweaters, skirts, jackets, and suits that I'd worn at weights of 165, 180, 200, and 220.
 To my delight, I found several handmade quilted and ribbon vests Iíd made back in the sixties that I can hardly wait to wear again.
-I sorted everything by size, and I'm now looking forward to "going shopping" in my trunks every time I lose another fifteen or twenty pounds.
+I sorted everything by size, and I'm now looking forward to "going shopping" in my trunks every time I lose another five or ten pounds.
 When I've finally achieved what I feel is an ideal weight for the rest of my life, Iíll treat myself to some new clothes.
 This thought has given me yet another strong incentive for staying on the WW eating plan that is working for me now.

 ONE OF THE REASONS I have put so much time into writing and publishing this lengthy article (almost a mini eBook in length) was to announce to my readership that Iíve started something Iím going to finish.
 I want to be held accountable to do what I say Iím going to do because this will help motivate me even more.
 I hope it will also inspire others to follow in my footsteps, not necessarily by joining Weight Watchers, but by trying once again to lose weight.